In this demonstration you create polylines and polygons, both of which we will call "objects" in the following text.

 Click "object" to snap all vertices of the current object to the grid.

-Here you select an "outline" (for all polygons simultaneously), "opacity" (only as a global control), and line thickness (for all your polylines simultaneously).
+Here you select an "outline" (for all polygons simultaneously), opacity ("op"; for all polygons simultaneously), and line thickness ("thickn"; for all polylines simultaneously).

 Controls for polyline/polygon "object" pop-up menu